British politicians condemn Elon Musk's comments at anti-migrant rally

 Calls to sanction Musk

-Ed Davey, leader of the Liberal Democrats, the third-largest party in Britain’s Parliament, urged Starmer and Conservative opposition leader Kemi Badenoch to join him in condemning Musk’s attempt “to sow discord and incite violence on our streets” and interfere with British democracy.
+Ed Davey, leader of the Liberal Democrats, the third-largest party in Britain’s Parliament, urged Starmer, Conservative opposition leader Kemi Badenoch and Reform UK leader Nigel Farage to join him in condemning Musk’s attempt “to sow discord and incite violence on our streets” and interfere with British democracy.

-They should “consider what sanctions Elon Musk should face as a consequence," Davey said.

-Starmer's spokesman said the government had no plans to speak to Musk about his comments.
+Starmer's spokesman said the government had no plans to sanction Musk over his comments.

 The prime minister wrote on X that peaceful protest “is core to our country’s values.
 But we will not stand for assaults on police officers doing their job or for people feeling intimidated on our streets because of their background or the color of their skin."